Call vs Put OI Chart — Live NSE Open Interest Sentiment

 About the Call vs Put OI Chart

 Most of the writing on either side is institutional.
 When put OI starts pulling away from call OI, large desks are committing to defend lower strikes.
 That is a directly tradeable signal of bullish positioning.
 The reverse pattern shows the ceiling getting heavier.
-We surface PCR alongside the raw lines so regime flips are obvious without having to eyeball ratios.
+Because the futures price is drawn on the same axis, you can see straight away whether a move is being backed by fresh writing or fought by it.

 Reading the chart intraday